Hoosiers (film): Soundtrack

 The music to Hoosiers was written by veteran composer Jerry Goldsmith.
 Goldsmith used a hybrid of orchestral and electronic elements in juxtaposition to the 1950s setting to score the film.
 He also helped tie the music to the film by using recorded hits of basketballs on a gymnasium floor to serve as additional percussion sounds.
 Washington Post film critic Paul Attanasio praised the soundtrack, writing, "And it's marvelously (and innovatively) scored (by composer Jerry Goldsmith), who weaves together electronics with symphonic effects to create a sense of the rhythmic energy of basketball within a traditional setting."

-The score would go on to garner Goldsmith an Oscar nomination for Best Original Score, though he ultimately lost to Herbie Hancock for Round Midnight.
+The score gained Goldsmith an Oscar nomination for Best Original Score, though he ultimately lost to Herbie Hancock for Round Midnight.
 Goldsmith would later work with filmmakers Angelo Pizzo and David Anspaugh again on their successful 1993 sports film Rudy.

 Until 2012, the soundtrack was primarily available under the European title Best Shot, with several of the film's cues not included on the album.
 In 2012, Intrada Records released Goldsmith's complete score, marking the first time the soundtrack has been released on CD in the United States.

 Reception

 Critical response

-Hoosiers received positive reviews.
-Rotten Tomatoes gives the film a "Certified Fresh" 91% rating based on reviews from 44 critics, with an average score of 7.5/10.
-The critical consensus is that "it may adhere to the sports underdog formula, but Hoosiers has been made with such loving craft, and features such excellent performances, that it's hard to resist."
-Metacritic gave the movie a score of 76 based on 13 reviews, indicating "generally favorable reviews."
+On Rotten Tomatoes the film holds an approval rating of 92% based on 48 reviews, with an average rating of 7.6/10.
+The website's critics consensus reads: "It may adhere to the sports underdog formula, but Hoosiers has been made with such loving craft, and features such excellent performances, that it's hard to resist."
+Metacritic assigned the film a weighted average score of 76 out of 100, based on 13 critics, indicating "generally favorable reviews."
+Audiences polled by CinemaScore gave the film an average grade of "A" on A+ to F scale.

-Chicago Sun-Times critic Roger Ebert praised the film, writing:

-Ebert closed his review with the comment "It's a movie that is all heart."